ItsYoungDaddy/Seppuku-Launcher/README.md

 Note: the launcher will create files in the same directory, put the jar in its own directory

+code from skcraft (credited because noil and kix were being whiny)

 Build instructions:

 Windows users: Double click build.bat